ejazsyed/cap-pg/README.md

 ### Step 3:

 Add some mock data as csv format under db/data folder.
-The file format should be <namespace_entityt.csv>
+The file format should be <namespace_entity.csv>

 ### Step 4: